pmndrs/zustand/docs/reference/create.md

 # create

-`create` lets you create a store and expose store api utilities.
+`create` lets you create a store and expose store API utilities.

 ```js
 create(initializer)